-With the intention to amend the actions carried out by Spain in 1492 that expelled Jews from the Iberian Peninsula, the Spanish Government approved on June of 2015 an act that granted the Spanish citizenship to the descendants of those who were kicked out.
+The initiative was created with the intention to amend the actions carried out by Spain in 1492 that expelled Jews from the Iberian Peninsula.
+That resulted in the approval of this act in June of 2015.

-That law, which was set to last until October of 2018, was recently extended until October of 2019.
+Initially, that law was set to last until October of 2018.
+Nevertheless, it was extended until October of 2019.

 The 3 Requirements for obtaining the Spanish Sephardic Passport

-There are two MAIN steps that you must satisfy in order to obtain the Spanish nationality, plus some additional requirements:
+There are two main steps that you must go through in order to obtain Spanish nationality as a Sephardic jew, plus some additional requirements:

-First of all, the applicant needs to demonstrate that there is actually a bond with the Spanish community.
-The proof of the Sephardic status will be confirmed through the contribution of the following certifications (you don’t need to get them all):
+First of all, the applicant needs to demonstrate that she actually has a bond with the Spanish community.
+The proof of Sephardic status will be confirmed through the contribution of the following certifications (you just need to submit one of them):